What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Discussion

 \subsection{Ethical Consideration}

 We emphasize the ethical impact of our work.
 First and foremost, while we simplified the categories of gender pronouns to holistically analyze the landscape the gender pronoun usage on Twitter, we recognize the complexity and multiplicity of gender identities \cite{keyes2021you}.
 In this work, we also assume that a person's gender pronoun choice is a reflection of their gender identity, which may not be the case in reality.
-Furthermore, since we demonstrate the possibility to detect genders on social media, we are aware of how our research could be misused and abused, endangering the LGBTQ+ community which is already vulnerable, marginalized, and even criminalized \cite{unstruggle,hrc2020epidemic,cnn2020florida,gyamerah2021experiences,hrw2015outlawed}.
-In this study, we extreme measures to avoid exposing harmful personal details, and our analyses are only in aggregate and at a high level.
-We will also not share the raw data or our pronoun labels.
-Nonetheless, malicious actors could use the same technique to discover and target gender-nonconforming people.
-Therefore, we strongly encourage future studies to consider the ethical aspects of online gender-related studies from the initial study design to the final research output.
+Furthermore, since we demonstrate the possibility to detect genders on social media, we are aware of how our research could be misused and abused, endangering the LGBTQ+ community \cite{unstruggle,hrc2020epidemic,cnn2020florida,gyamerah2021experiences,hrw2015outlawed}.
+As such, we avoid exposing harmful personal details and our analyses are carried out only at an aggregated, high level.
+We will also not share the raw data or our pronoun labels, which could be exploited to identify individual users.
+We also strongly encourage future studies to consider the ethical aspects of online gender-related studies from the initial study design to the final research output.

 \textit{Note: This study and the data used are IRB-approved.}